ossec/ossec-docs/docs/manual/rules-decoders/testing.rst

 ============================

-When you are troubleshooting OSSEC or trying to write new rules/decoders, the first problem most people have is how to test them.
-In the past, it would require manually restarting or creating a testing installation for it, but as from the version 1.6 or greater, we built a tool to simplify this task (ossec-testrule).
+When troubleshooting OSSEC or trying to write new rules/decoders, the first problem most people have is how to test them.
+In the past, this would require manually restarting or creating a testing installation, but as of version 1.6, there is a tool to simplify this task (ossec-testrule).

 Testing using ossec-logtest
 ---------------------------

 The tool :ref:`ossec-logtest` is installed into ``/var/ossec/bin``.
-The way it works is that it will read the current rules/decoder (from ``/var/ossec``` ) and accept any log from stdin:
+It will read the current rules and decoder (from ``/var/ossec``` ) and accept any log from stdin:

 .. code-block:: console